taxjar/taxjar-ruby/README.md

 > Retrieve minimum and average sales tax rates by region as a backup.
 >
-> This method is useful for periodically pulling down rates to use if the SmartCalcs API is unavailable.
+> This method is useful for periodically pulling down rates to use if the TaxJar API is unavailable.
 However, it does not support nexus determination, sourcing based on a ship from and ship to address, shipping taxability, product exemptions, customer exemptions, or sales tax holidays.
 We recommend using [`tax_for_order` to accurately calculate sales tax for an order](#calculate-sales-tax-for-an-order-api-docs).

 #### Definition